Last Updated: July 21, 2026

 Here is what is completely normal after a successful flash:

-• How to know the flash was successful: SP Flash Tool will display a green circle or checkmark when done.
-If you see that, the flash completed successfully.
+- How to know the flash was successful: SP Flash Tool will display a green circle or checkmark when done.
+If you see this, the flash completed successfully.

-• Notification sounds and ringtones will revert to factory defaults.
-Any custom tones you had set before will need to be re-downloaded and re-assigned in Settings.
+- Notification sounds and ringtones revert to factory defaults.
+Any custom tones you had set previously will need to be re-downloaded and re-assigned in Settings.

-• First boot takes 3 to 8 minutes, do not force-reboot the device.
+- First boot takes 3 to 8 minutes, do not force-reboot the device.
 The operating system is setting itself up from scratch.
-Interrupting this is how devices end up in bootloops.
+Interrupting this can cause bootloops.

-• The phone will feel warm during first boot, this is normal.
-It settles after a few minutes once the initial app setup is complete.
+- The phone will feel warm during first boot, this is normal.
+It settles after a few minutes once the initial app setup completes.

-• Storage will show almost full capacity available since all your apps and files are gone.
-The system partition size varies by firmware version but is typically 4 to 8 GB on most devices.
+- Storage will show almost full capacity available since all your apps and files are gone.
+The system partition size typically ranges from 4 to 8 GB on most devices.

-• Fingerprint and face unlock data are erased during the flash.
-You will need to re-register your fingerprints and face data from scratch in the security settings.
+- Fingerprint and face unlock data are erased during the flash.
+You will need to re-register your fingerprints and face data from scratch in security settings.

 Troubleshooting Tecno Spark 8C KG5j Flash Errors

-• In most cases this is a driver issue, not a cable issue.
-Reinstall the VCOM drivers for the KG5j, restart your PC, and try again before changing anything else.
+- In most cases, this is a driver issue, not a cable problem.
+Reinstall VCOM drivers for the KG5j, restart your PC, and try again before changing anything else.

-• If that does not work, switch to a USB 2.0 port, USB 3.0 ports can cause detection issues with MediaTek devices more often than people expect.
+- If that fails, switch to a USB 2.0 port, USB 3.0 ports can cause detection issues with MediaTek devices more often than expected.

-• Still not working?
+- Still not working?
 Temporarily disable your antivirus.
-It can block the VCOM driver from loading without giving you any error message.
+It can block the VCOM driver from loading without providing an error message.

-• Enter recovery mode and perform a factory reset from there.
-Most post-flash bootloops on MediaTek are caused by conflicts with old cached data, a wipe from recovery usually fixes this without needing to reflash.
+- Enter recovery mode and perform a factory reset from there.
+Most post-flash bootloops on MediaTek stem from conflicts with old cached data, a wipe from recovery usually resolves this without needing to reflash.

-• If SP Flash Tool throws an error as soon as you try to start the download, check your scatter file first.
-A mismatch between the scatter file and your device build is one of the most common causes of flash errors.
+- If SP Flash Tool throws an error when starting the download, check your scatter file first.
+A mismatch between the scatter file and your device build is a common cause of flash errors.

-• This error comes up regularly.
-It almost always means the VCOM driver is not properly installed.
+- This error appears regularly.
+It almost always indicates the VCOM driver is not properly installed.
 Reinstall it, restart your PC, and try again.
-If that still does not work, try switching to SP Flash Tool v5.1924, older devices sometimes respond better to the older version.
+If that still does not work, try switching to SP Flash Tool v5.1924, older devices sometimes respond better to this version.

-• The device is not entering BROM mode correctly.
+- The device is not entering BROM mode correctly.
 Power it off completely and, if possible, remove the battery for 30 seconds.
 Reconnect and try again.
-Some MediaTek devices require you to hold Volume Down while plugging in the USB cable to enter BROM mode.
+Some MediaTek devices require holding Volume Down while plugging in the USB cable to enter BROM mode.

-• Newer versions of SP Flash Tool require a DA (Download Agent) authentication file for devices with Secure Boot enabled.
-If you do not have that file, switch to MTK Client instead, it handles Secure Boot automatically and is the simpler solution.
+- Newer SP Flash Tool versions require a DA (Download Agent) authentication file for devices with Secure Boot enabled.
+If you do not have this file, switch to MTK Client, it handles Secure Boot automatically and is the simpler solution.

 Missing IMEI or Corrupt Baseband on Tecno Spark 8C KG5j After Flashing?

-A missing or unknown IMEI is one of the most common issues after a MediaTek flash.
-It occurs because the NVRAM partition, which stores your IMEI and calibration data, sometimes does not survive the flash intact.
+A missing or unknown IMEI is common after a MediaTek flash.
+This occurs because the NVRAM partition, storing IMEI and calibration data, sometimes does not survive the flash intact.
 It looks alarming, but it is fixable.
 Here is what to do:

-1. Check your drivers first: Install the Mediatek CDC Driver if you have not already, without it, the IMEI repair tools will not detect your device.
+- Check your drivers first: Install the Mediatek CDC Driver if not already done, without it, IMEI repair tools will not detect your device.
 This is the step most people miss.

-2. Use SN Write Tool or Maui Meta: SN Write Tool is the first option I try, it is straightforward and works on most MTK devices.
+- Use SN Write Tool or Maui Meta: SN Write Tool is the first option I try, straightforward and works on most MTK devices.
 Maui Meta is the alternative if SN Write does not connect.
-You can learn more about using SN Write Tool here.
+Learn more about using SN Write Tool here.

-• Enter the original IMEI numbers for both SIM slots, these are the numbers you wrote down before flashing.
+- Enter the original IMEI numbers for both SIM slots, the numbers you saved before flashing.

-4. Verify after reboot: Once done, reboot your phone and dial *#06#.
+- Verify after reboot: Once done, reboot your phone and dial *#06#.
 Your IMEI numbers should be back.
-If they are still showing null, run the process again, sometimes the first attempt does not complete correctly.
+If they still show null, run the process again, sometimes the first attempt does not complete correctly.

 Video Guide: How to repair IMEI